-Our Pencil Portrait lesson explains and illustrates the step by step drawing techniques involved in creating the above portrait of a young girl.
+Our Pencil Portrait lesson explains and illustrates the step by step drawing techniques involved in creating a portrait of a young girl.

 There are three basic stages in the creation of this image:

-2. Using softly shaded tone to create the form and texture of each feature.
+Step 2: Using shading to create the tones and form of each feature.

-3. Refining the tone to unite all the elements of the portrait.
+Step 3: Refining the tones to unify all the elements of the portrait.

 Most artists make the greatest number of changes at the start of a drawing.
 Therefore it is important to draw lightly at first, as lightly drawn lines are easier to erase.